Person reviewing a document with someone across a desk.

 Before signing any lease, be sure to read through it and ask your landlord questions about renters insurance.

-The Reasons Why Landlords Require Renters Insurance
+Why Landlords Require Renters Insurance

 Does my landlord’s insurance cover my rental anyway?

 You might think that the landlord’s insurance will cover your personal property in the event of theft or other damages, but that’s not true.
-Your landlord’s insurance only covers their building and any structural damage to their own property — they aren’t responsible for any of your belongings.
+Your landlord’s insurance only covers their building and any structural damage to their property — they aren’t responsible for any of your belongings.

 Find out more about why landlords may require tenants to get renters insurance.